GospelTracts4Him/Hymn-Searcher/README.md

 Setup---

-First, download the json file called "Hymn Finder Backup_hymnData (4).json"
-*This has all the hymns already, but you can start from scratch if you want.
-If you choose to do this, just open the html without using the json file.

-Next, open the "Add Hymns" html, and import the same json into it.

-You can now use the program from the "Add Hymns" or the "index" pages and all the hymns should be loaded.
+First, the index page is a cleaned up version of the Add Hymns page, and I use it for searching.
+By default, there are no hymns in your databank.

+If you would like to use the hymns I have saved, you need to download the json file attached above.
+Once it is downloaded, navigate to the "Add Hymns" page and import it.
+You can get there through the gear icon in the index page.

+If you would like to start from scratch with your hymns, that is very straightforward.
+In the "Add Hymns" page, there are three input boxes at the top.
+The first one is the title of your hymn, and the second is the number **from the hymnbook you are converting from**.
+The third input box is the number **from the hymnbook you are converting too**.

+Once you have your hymn info filled out, press save and you're done.
+The searcher will search for the title or the number that you gave it in first number box.
+It will never search from the third box.
+When you search a hymn, it will show you the data from the first and third boxes, ie the title and corresponding number.

-Note, if you empty your browser cashe your data may be lost.
+**Note, if you empty your browser cashe your data may be lost.
 I highly recommend exporting your data so that you have a backup json.
+**

 Questions?
 Reach me at frozenmarke.hollingsworth@gmail.com